ainghazal/tunnel-telemetry/README.md

 ## Geolocation

 For simplicity, it's assumed that the collector is not blocked, and that clients report to the collector using their public IP.
-Obviously, this point will need to be reconsidered, because from a privacy perspective it does not make sense to abandon the tunnel to submit a report.
+It's likely that we'll have to reconsider this point, because from a privacy perspective perhaps it does not make much sense to abandon the tunnel to submit a report.
+This probably will lead us to separate discovery of IP and geolocation itself.

 For the time being, geolocation in the `tunnel-telemetry` server only works when listening directly on a port exposed to the internet.